pimme05/predict_hireable_vehicle/README.md

-# 🚗 Car Hire Prediction System
+# 🚗 Taxi Prediction System

 A machine learning project that predicts vehicle hire status using CatBoost classification with geospatial and temporal features.